EM-Cmap-Scoring-Tool/.github/profile/README.md

 Figure 10 shows an example of a concept map with 9 concepts.
 After listing the concepts, they are categorized using a word bank (Figure 11) and finally interlinks are identified (Figure 12).
 For this example, the NC will correspond to 9, NCAT will be 3, and NIL value corresponds to 2.

+### Categorical Scoring Method
+This method identifies the number of concepts (NC) present in the Cmap, then classifies the concepts into categories, and lastly, it calculates the number of concepts in each category to finally compute the number of categories (NCAT) that contain at least one concept.
+After that, it calculates the number of  connections between concepts of different categories, better known as interlinks (NIL).
+The score is meassure by the level of complexity (CO) of the Cmap.

+CO = NC*(NIL/NCAT)

+On Figure 6, each concept would be assigned a number depending on the category for the NC and NCAT calculation, and them the connection between **Foundations** and **Floor** would be checked to see if the two concepts are from different categories.

 ### 🔮 Manual Categorization GUI

 When the Categorical Method is selected, the Scoring Tool will display a new window “Manual Concept Categorization” with the concepts in the Concept Map that were not found in the Wordbank file.
 The scoring tool will pre-assign these concepts to the category of the higher concept in their hierarchy.
 In the “Manual concept Categorization” window the user can leave the preassigned category or select a different category from a scrolling menu (Figure 5).